OrganismalSystemsBiology/faster2/README.md

 set PYTHON=C:\Users\user-name\faster2-env\.venv\Scripts\python.exe
 ```

-You can use this modified delectory as your "template" directory by savint it as, for example, "FASTER2_template".
-In the future analysis, you can start from copying & renaming the directory instead of starting from the downloaded directory.
+You may want to reuse this directory as your "template" directory by saving it as, for example, "FASTER2_template".
+In the future analysis, you can start from copying this template directory.

-### Copy the data and write the experiment information
+### Copy the recorded EEG/EMG data and write the experiment information
 Copy your raw data into the [a big drive]/FASTER2_Rec001/data directory.
-   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export EEG/EMG data into a CSV file:
+   - If your data is from telemetry devices of [DSI; Data Science International](https://www.datasci.com/), you need to export the EEG/EMG data into a CSV files and put them in data/DSI.txt directory.
    - If your data is an EDF file, just put the EDF file in the data/ directory.

-The two CSV files in the directory describe the experiment information necessary to
+The two CSV files in the data directory describe the information necessary for FASTER2 to analyze the EEG/EMG data.
-perform FASTER2 analysis.

 #### exp.info.csv
-This file describes experiment parameters common to all the recorded mice:
+This file describes parameters common to all the records in the EEG/EMG data:
 |Experiment label|Rack label|Start datetime|End datetime|Sampling freq|
 |----            |----      |----          |----        |----         |
 |EEG_2020-001    |EEG_A-E   |2020/05/25 08:00:00|2020/05/27 08:00:00|100|

-Since the downloaded FASTER2 folder has an example exp.info.csv file, you can simply change it to describe your experiment.
+Since the downloaded FASTER2 directory has an example exp.info.csv file, you can simply edit it to describe your experiment.
 Be aware; you must keep the header line unchanged because FASTER2 uses the headers to parse the CSV file.

 #### mouse.info.csv
-This file describes information about the individual mouse in the experiment:
+This file describes information about the individual records in the EEG/EMG data:
 |Device label|Mouse group|Mouse ID|DOB|Stats report| Note|
 |----   |----|----|----|----|----|
 |ID47395|WT|ES015-5-G7_1  |2019/03/25| Yes| Left 1(B1) |